chigozieokoroafor/alx-system_engineering-devops/0x00-shell_basics/README.md

-3-listfiles lists the contents of a directory in a long format 3-listfiles lists the contents of a directory in a long format 4-listmorefiles lists hidden files in long format
+3-listfiles lists the contents of a directory in a long format 3-listfiles lists the contents of a directory in a long format 4-listmorefiles lists hidden files in long format 5-listfilesdigitonly lists items with user and ids numerically